 Horseplay is natural with kids, but potentially hazardous, so it is vital to nip it in the bud, kindly, as it happens.
 I tend to adopt a light, if firm tone with my students.
 With horseplay, for example, I might say, with a conspiratorial smile, something like “hey, I don’t remember saying we could start you two…—I love that you’re ready to start the drill, but let me finish explaining it, okay?
 That will make it easier and I want to be sure you all get it right.”
 One can’t give children swords and expect them not to swing them about, make cool sounds, etc., so giving them plenty of drills where they can do that helps.

 Allied to safety, when teaching children it’s best for all concerned if everything you do is transparent and public.
-It’s sad to have to say this, but because of the problems with crimes against children, even in places where they should be safe, it’s imperative to do all one can to make it clear that you’re not a creep.
+It’s sad to have to say this, but because of the problems with crimes against children, even in places where they should be safe, it’s imperative to do all one can to make it clear that one is not a creep.
 The first step is to make allies of parents, not in word only, but in action.
 I encourage and remind parents each practice that they are welcome to stay and watch.
 To be honest, I want them there, for while I know I’m safe, they don’t and if they’re present there is never any question.
 Think about it—even if you don’t have kids of your own, how comfortable would you be dropping them off with some strange man who plays with swords?
 Transparency keeps kids safe and removes any remaining suspicions parents might have.
 I’m a parent myself and no way would I leave my kids in any situation I wasn’t 110% sure about.

 I teach children either in public venues, such as parks and covered play-grounds, or, in classrooms where there are other adults present.
 Teaching in back rooms solo is the fencing equivalent of a beat-up old van with “free candy” painted on the side (forgive my hastily produced creepster-van meme—this demanded a visual 😉 ).
 Don’t do that.
 There is no reason to.
 Public lessons are free advertising too, and if kids and parents see other kids doing this fun stuff, more than one will approach and ask you about what you’re doing.
 This can lead to additional work, new people to share the Art with, so it’s an important consideration.